iv4nst/imdb_manager_v2/README.md

-# IMDb Watchlist Manager V1
+# IMDb Watchlist Manager v2

 Automating the rating and deletion of movies from the IMDb watchlist.

+## Changes

+The app is now executable.

 ## Requirements
 #### Packages: